siguici/phun/README.md

-# PHP & Bun (Phun)
+# PHP 💙 Bun (Phun)

-Phun (PHP + Bun) allows you to easily import and execute PHP file from your JavaScript/TypeScript modules, leveraging the power of Bun.
+Phun allows you to easily import and execute PHP file from your JavaScript/TypeScript modules, leveraging the power of Bun.

 ## Installation